joomengine/jcb-documentation/064-How-to-install-jcb-packages.md

 A separate tutorial explains how to do this, ensuring that your shared package becomes accessible to all JCB users.

 In earlier versions, **VDM packages required paid keys**.
-Now, JCB offers **free keys** for verified users who show community support—by forking, starring, or watching the respective GitHub repositories.
+Now, JCB offers **free keys** for verified users who show community support-by forking, starring, or watching the respective GitHub repositories.

 Follow the on-screen link for details.
 Once you have your **key**, select the desired package (such as the **Joomla Component Builder itself**) and click **"Get Package."**